-USC Upstate Greenville Campus offers degree completion programs in early childhood education, elementary education, and middle level education as well as non-degree options for completing coursework required for secondary education (grades 9-12) certification in the areas of English, Spanish, mathematics, science or social studies.
+USC Upstate Greenville Campus offers degree completion programs in early childhood education and elementary education.
 Although the curriculum and requirements of each program differ, the philosophy of each is common — to prepare effective educational practitioners to be innovators and leaders of education in the Upstate of South Carolina and in the United States.
 USC Upstate education students lead efforts to invigorate schools, promote business and school partnerships, and ensure a quality education for all P-12 students.

 Dr. Marilyn Izzard is the advisor for this program.

 The Bachelor of Science in Engineering Technology Management (ETM) is designed for engineering technology associate’s degree holders who wish to earn a bachelor’s degree.
 Students enroll in the program if they possess or are near completion of an associate degree in engineering technology.
 The program is ideal for technicians who desire the management skills necessary to be an effective interface between technicians and upper managers.
 It uses a comprehensive blend of management, business, economics and communications courses to build a layer of management knowledge and skills on students’ technical foundation.
 ETM courses include cost analysis, work analysis, systems decision making, quality practices and project management.
 Industry projects integrated with traditional coursework enable students to apply theory in realistic management situations.
 The ETM degree will open doors for advancement and give students the ability and confidence to step through those doors.
 Visit Engineering Technology Management for more information or contact Tim Ellis at email@example.com to design a customized course plan for full-time or part-time students.